Minimal surfaces with micro-oscillations: Introduction

-In fact, Theorem~\ref{T.bound} follows from a more general result that we can state as follows:
+Actually, our goal is to show a more general result claiming that we can prescribe the geometry of the intersection of a minimal graph on $\BB^n$ with $\Pi$, up to a small deformation:

 \begin{theorem} Let $S$ be a compact, connected, properly embedded, orientable hypersurface of $\BB^n$ with non\-empty boundary.
-Then, for any integer~$k$ and $\ep>0$, there is a minimal graph over the unit $n$-ball and an open subset $\Pi'\subset\Pi$ such that the intersection $\Si_u\cap \overline {\Pi'}$ is given by $\Phi(S)$, where $\Phi:\Pi\to\Pi$ is a diffeomorphism with $\|\Phi-\id \|_{C^k}<\ep$. \end{theorem}
+Then, for any integer~$k$ and $\ep>0$, there is a minimal graph over the unit $n$-ball and an open subset $\Pi'\subset\Pi$ such that the intersection $\Si_u\cap \Pi'$ is given by $\Phi(S)$, where $\Phi:\Pi\to\Pi$ is a diffeomorphism with $\|\Phi-\id \|_{C^k}<\ep$. \end{theorem}

-It is clear that Theorem~\ref{T.bound} indeed follows from Theorem~\ref{T.level} if one chooses $S$ to be a compact hypersurface of $\BB^n$ with area $\cH^{n-1}(S)>c$ and $\ep$ is small enough.
-Notice that this is a local result, and that the minimal graph $\Si_u$ is not required to be complete.
+If one chooses $S$ to be a compact hypersurface of $\BB^n$ with area $\cH^{n-1}(S)>c$ and $\ep$ is small enough, the immediate corollary is a codimension 1 analog of the existence of minimal graphs with arbitrarily large area:

+\begin{corollary} The $(n-1)$-dimensional measure of the intersection of a minimal graph over the unit $n$-ball with a hyperplane is not uniformly bounded.
+Specifically, given any constant~$c$, there is some~$u$ satisfying Equation~\eqref{eq:MS} for which $\Si_u$ and~$\Pi$ intersect transversally but